 These are monstrous organizations that manage a wide range of businesses including media and public relations agencies, digital shops, specialty players in areas like mobile and social marketing as well as marketing research companies.
 Perhaps not surprisingly, now that just a handful of people manage the entire industry, differentiation has suffered.

-The consequences of the present industry structure are clear: Ad agencies offer very similar services carried out by very similar people, so price is the primary differentiator.
+The consequences are clear: Ad agencies offer very similar services carried out by very similar people, so price is the primary differentiator.

 The Race To The Bottom